-- Acquire: pursue strategic and accretive acquisitions.
+• Acquire: pursue strategic and accretive acquisitions.
 We pursue strategic and accretive acquisition opportunities within the midstream energy industry, both in new and existing lines of business, and geographic areas of operation.
 We believe there will continue to be acquisition opportunities as energy companies continue to divest their midstream assets.
-We intend to pursue acquisition opportunities both independently, and jointly with DCP Midstream, LLC and its parents, Spectra Energy Corp. and ConocoPhillips, and we may also acquire assets directly from them, which we believe will provide us with a broader array of growth opportunities than those available to many of our competitors. - Build: capitalize on organic expansion opportunities.
+We intend to pursue acquisition opportunities both independently and jointly with DCP Midstream, LLC and its parents, Spectra Energy and ConocoPhillips, and we may also acquire assets directly from them, which we believe will provide us with a broader array of growth opportunities than those available to many of our competitors.
+We plan to execute and fund our growth partially through co-investing with DCP Midstream, LLC, including the pursuit of acquisitions with or from DCP Midstream, LLC and through formation of additional joint ventures with it.
+In partnering with DCP Midstream, LLC in this manner, we aim to accomplish our individual growth initiatives while expanding the reach of both entities.

+- Build: capitalize on organic expansion opportunities.
 We continually evaluate economically attractive organic expansion opportunities to construct midstream systems in new or existing operating areas.
 For example, we believe there are opportunities to expand several of our gas gathering systems to attach increased volumes of natural gas produced in the areas of our operations.
+We believe there are opportunities to expand our NGL Logistics business via the expansion of NGL pipelines and storage.
 We also believe that we can continue to expand our wholesale propane logistics business via the construction of new propane terminals. - Optimize: maximize the profitability of existing assets.
 We intend to optimize the profitability of our existing assets by maintaining existing volumes and adding new volumes to enhance utilization, improve operating efficiencies and capture marketing opportunities when available.
-Our facilities, terminals, and pipelines have excess capacity, which allows us to connect new supplies of natural gas and NGLs at minimal incremental cost.
+Our facilities, terminals and pipelines have excess capacity, which allows us to connect or contract for new supplies of natural gas and NGLs at minimal incremental cost.
 Our wholesale propane logistics business has diversified supply options that allow us to capture lower cost supply to lock in our margin, while providing reliable supplies to our customers.

-Recent Events
+Recent Developments